How to play as Diablo in Hearthstone Battlegrounds — and how to play against him

 Every four turns, all other seven players are sent to a special encounter against a boss version of Diablo.
 This boss has 666 health — but that’s just for the thematic effect, so don’t worry about it.
 What you should concern yourself with is the special minion he comes with: a 3/3 “Diablo, Lord of Terror” Demon, which should be viewed as a veritable loot piñata.
 You want to kill it for two reasons: to earn a piece of treasure from and to deny the Diablo player from getting to double that reward.

 As mentioned, if you manage to kill that minion, you get a treasure, and If you don’t, the Diablo player gets two treasures.
 Which means that the Diablo player could walk away with as little as zero or as many as 14 treasures every four turns!
 This makes the power of the Diablo hero a bit unpredictable.
-A few pro players and streamers have already mentioned that not many people are picking Diablo at the higher rating and MMR lobbies: in theory, the better the players in a lobby are, the higher the chances of the Diablo player walking away with very little loot, while everyone else gets armed with their treasures.

-Nonetheless, while every other player is facing Diablo, the Diablo player is facing one of the other players as usual, just like a normal turn.
+While every other player is facing Diablo, the Diablo player is facing one of the other players as usual, just like a normal turn.
 If they lose that bout, they can take damage as normal.
 And the same is true of every other player who’s facing their own personal Diablo: if they lose to it, they will take damage regularly.
 If they win, they won’t get to damage the Diablo player, but they might get their sweet, sweet loot.

-This is a very good tip.
-Using the treasures during the Diablo encounter should greatly increase your chances of nabbing yourself some treasure, and of not losing that round of combat and taking “free damage” either.
+Finally, it’s important to remember to save all the loot you get from Diablo for the Diablo turns themselves.
+Those spells will be more necessary and effective if they’re applied to generate even more loot.
+Basically, using the treasures during the Diablo encounter should greatly increase your chances of nabbing yourself some treasure, and of not losing that round of combat and taking “free damage” either.

 Please consider supporting our Patreon!